haarcuba/testix/README.md

     E           OSError

 Well, turns out the `socket.error` and `OSError` are one and the same.
 I didn't know that before.
-At any rate, this is thrown from `recv` and kills the test.
+At any rate, this is thrown from `recv` and kills the test - exactly how we want it.

-Let's continue and write the code that handles this:
+It's now time to write the code that handles this:

 ```python
 class Chatbot: